Hillcrest High School (Springfield, Missouri): Hillcrest baseball

 Hillcrest High School is known for its baseball program.
 Dick Birmingham is its most well known coach.
 Under Birmingham's reign, 120 players received college baseball scholarships or signed professional contracts, with six players drafted professionally from the 1966 Hillcrest team (a national high school record) and four others taken during the 1972 major league draft.
 In 1990 he was inducted into the halls of fame of both the American Baseball Coaches Association and the Missouri High School Baseball Coaches Association.
 The most recent player drafted was pitcher Jon Barratt by the Tampa Bay Devil Rays in 2003.
 Twenty-three players have been drafted from Hillcrest since 1960, more than any other school in Springfield.
 Some of its better known players are: Bob Detherage (LAD), George Frazier (NYY), Doug Bennett (LAD) and Keith Drumright (OAK), just to name a few.
 Hillcrest has won eight state championships, six in American Legion baseball (1970, 1971, 1976, 1979, 1987, and 2002), and two in high school (1979, 1988).
 On January 26, 2014, the Hillcrest baseball program (Legion and high school) was inducted into the Missouri Sports Hall of Fame, the highest honor the state bestows on scholastic programs.
 This was the first baseball program to be inducted.
-Coaches that followed Birmingham included Dave Davis, Byron Hagler, and Ryan Schaffitzel, who is the current head coach.
+Coaches that followed Birmingham included Dave Davis, Byron Hagler, and Ryan and Brant Schaffitzel, who is the current head coach.